Here comes the sun: The best TVs for bright rooms in 2024

 However, the viewing angle of OLED screens is wider than most other screen types, but again, this won’t help overcome issues in bright rooms.

-Is QLED good for bright rooms?
+Is QLED right for bright rooms?

 The Quantum Dots that make up a QLED TV screen are clever little things.
 They generate colours differently from OLEDs, but the important thing here is that they can emit a stronger light.
 Not only does this mean more intense, truer colours, but also a brighter picture that may considerably help overcome ambient room brightness.
 They’re backlit separately too, so although this will help with the bright room issue, control over blacks and highlights isn’t as fine as with OLED.
 So, this can lead to slightly inferior contrast levels.
 If you're interested in finding out more, we've got a guide to the best QLED TVs.
+Our QLED recommendation is also our best overall TV for bright rooms – the Samsung 75 Inch Q75C.

 How about Mini LEDs?